Fermion quadrature bases for Wigner functionals: Conclusions

-The inner products that lead to orthogonality relationships also produce a divergent orthogonality constant, which we denote by $\Lambda$.
-The exact nature of $\Lambda$ is not yet revealed in this analysis.
-In the functional integrals, it becomes a normalization constant $\Lambda^{-1}$, which we incorporate into the functional integration measure, where it needs to cancel any $\Lambda$ that would accompany a Dirac delta functional produced by an inner product.
-In calculations of physical quantities, all $\Lambda$'s must cancel.

-The completeness relations for the fermionic quadrature bases, together with their orthogonality, leads to a Fourier relationship between the two mutually unbiased bases.
-It allows for the definition of a functional Fourier transformation that transforms functionals of field variables associated with one quadrature basis into those associated with the other quadrature basis.
+The completeness relations for the fermion quadrature bases, together with their orthogonality conditions, lead to a Fourier relationship between the two mutually unbiased quadrature bases.
+It allows for the definition of a functional Fourier relationship that transforms functionals of one quadrature field variable into those of the other quadrature field variable.

-The Grassmann Wigner functional is then defined with the aid of the quadrature basis and the functional Fourier transform.
-It can represent any operator defined on the Hilbert space of the fermions.
-A Grassmann Weyl transformation is defined, which can convert a Grassmann Wigner functional back into an operator.
-The Grassmann characteristic functional is given by the functional Fourier transform of a Grassmann Wigner functional with respect to both field variables.
-We also derive functional integral expressions for the star product that combine Wigner functionals of operators to obtain the Wigner functional for the product of these operators.
+The fermionic Wigner functional is now defined with the aid of the quadrature basis and the functional Fourier transform.
+It can represent any operator on the Hilbert space of the fermions, incorporating all the spatiotemporal and spin degrees of freedom with the particle-number degrees of freedom.
+The characteristic functional is given by the symplectic functional Fourier transform of a fermionic Wigner functional with respect to both field variables.
+The associated Weyl transformation converts fermionic Wigner functionals back into operators.